IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 As explained in the previous section, upgrades may not always occur immediately upon release of the new firmware.

 In this case the old device will be performing unwanted connections, and the MUD controller when be alerting the device owner that the device is mis-behaving.
-This causes a {{boycrieswolf}} situation, leading to real security issues being ignored.
+This causes a false positive situation (see {{boycrieswolf}}, leading to real security issues being ignored.
 This is a serious issue as documented also in {{boywolfinfosec}}, and
 {{falsemalware}}.

 ### Significant changes to protocols

 {{I-D.reddy-opsawg-mud-tls}} suggests MUD definitions to allow examination of TLS protocol details.
-Such a profile may be very specific to the TLS library which is shipped.
+Such a profile may be very specific to the TLS library which is shipped in a device.
 Changes to the library (including bug fixes) may cause significant changes to the profile, requiring changes to the profile described in the MUD file.
-Such changes are likely neither forward nor backward compatible with other versions, and in place updates to MUD files is not indicated.
+Such changes are likely neither forward nor backward compatible with other versions, and in place updates to MUD files are therefore not indicated.

 ## Motivation for updating MUD URLs

-While many small tweaks to a MUD file can be done in place, the situation described above, particularly when it comes to removing capabilities will require updates to the MUD URL.
+While many small tweaks to a MUD file can be done in place, the situation described above, particularly when it comes to removing capabilities will suggests that changes to the MUD URL.
-A strategy is do this securely is needed, and the rest of this document provides a mechanism to do this securely.
+A strategy for doing this securely is needed, and the rest of this document provides a mechanism to do this securely.

 # Threat model for MUD URLs

 Only the DHCP and LLDP MUD URL mechanisms are sufficiently close to the firmware version that they can be easily updated when the firmware is updated.
-Because of that sensitivity, they are also easily changed by malware.
+Because of that sensitivity, they may also be easily changed by malware!

-There are mitigating mechanisms which may be enough.
-The MUD files are signed by the manufacturer.
+There are mitigating mechanisms which may be enough to deal with this problem when MUD files are signed by the manufacturer.
-{{RFC8520}} has not established a trust model for MUD controllers to determine whether a signature from a specific entity is legitimate as a signature for a particular device.
+It should be noted that {{RFC8520}} has not established a trust model for MUD controllers to determine whether a signature from a specific entity is legitimate as a signature for a particular device.
-{{RFC8520}} leaves this to the industry to work out.
+{{RFC8520}} leaves this to the industry to work out through supply chain arrangements or other heuristics.

-## leveraging the manufacturer signature
+## Trust on First Use (TOFU): leveraging the manufacturer signature

-Many MUD controllers currently use a Trust on First Use mechanism where the first time a signature from a device is verified, the signatory is recorded.
+Many MUD controllers currently use a Trust on First Use (TOFU) mechanism.The first time a signature from a device is verified, the identity of the signing authority is recorded.
-Subsequent updates to that MUD file MUST be signed by the same entity to be accepted.
+It is pinned.
+Subsequent updates to that MUD file must be signed by the same entity in order to be accepted.

 Based upon this process, an update to the MUD URL would be valid if the new